TACC/gateways19-hpc-in-the-cloud/block3/intro-singularity.md

 The workflow we recommend for most researchers is to create Docker containers of their software and then run them on HPC and shared resources with Singularity using Singularity's ability to convert the Docker image to a Singularity image.
 Docker is simpler to install on most modern operating systems that are on a laptop or desktop.

+## 2. Machine Learning App with Singularity Runtime
-## 2. In this tutorial, we will run a Machine Learning Image Classifier app that uses Singularity Runtime.
+In this tutorial, we will run a Machine Learning Image Classifier app that uses Singularity Runtime.
 You are not required to install Singularity today.
+Rest of this page can be completed as a self exercise.
 You can now navigate to [Intro to Tapis Systems](./block3/tapis-systems.md)

-### Material for self reading
+## 3.Self Exercises:

 Singularity homepage: [http://sylabs.io](http://sylabs.io/)

 While Singularity is more likely to be used on a remote system, e.g. HPC or cloud, you may want to develop your own containers first on a local machine.

-## 2.1 Setting up your Laptop (Not Needed For the Workshop Today - Use At Home)
+## 3.1 Setting up your Laptop (Not Needed For the Workshop Today - Use At Home)

 To Install Singularity on your laptop or desktop PC follow the instructions from Singularity: [Install Singularity Windows or Mac ](https://sylabs.io/guides/3.2/user-guide/installation.html#install-on-windows-or-mac) or [Install Singularity on Linux](https://sylabs.io/guides/3.2/user-guide/installation.html#install-on-linux)

-## 2.2 HPC (Not Needed For the Workshop Today - Use At Home)
+## 3.2 HPC (Not Needed For the Workshop Today - Use At Home)

 Load the Singularity module on a HPC